RobbieTheWagner/ember-flatpickr/tests/dummy/app/templates/docs/usage.md

 ## flatpickrRef

-If you need to interact directly with the flatpickr instance you have created inside the component, you can use the action `getFlatpickrRef` as `getFlatpickrRef=(action (mut flatpickrRef))`, which would then be accesible in the controller or parent component.
+If you need to interact directly with the flatpickr instance you have created inside the component, you can use the action `getFlatpickrRef` as `getFlatpickrRef={{this.setFlatpickrRef}}`, which would then be accesible in the controller or parent component.
 You can then do things like `this.get('myFlatpickrRefName').close()` to close the datepicker, if you wanted to make a close button.

 ## Options